 - For most students, the EVERYDAY device will meet school needs.
 Its specifications are sufficient for everyday programs such as MS Office, electronic textbooks, online programs and web browsing.

 - An EVERYDAY device would be suitable for junior school

 - Parents might like to consider an EVERYDAY device for junior years (7-9) and then weigh up student study interests for senior school and consider whether upgrading to a MEDIA device would be more appropriate or beneficial for their studies.

 - For students with a strong interest and focus in media-based subjects such as Graphics, IT and Art, a MEDIA device will be more appropriate.
-Students will need Adobe software which is available through the school.
+Students will need Adobe software which is available through the school for $20 per year.

 - NB Students of MEDIA subjects will have access to the necessary software on school computers, so students don't have to have their own laptop.
 However, it will be beneficial to their studies if they do.

 The following devices are not suitable for BYOD

 - Linux distributions (eg Ubuntu, Debian, Fedora etc)